hbctraining/Pseudobulk-for-scRNAseq/schedule/self-learning.md

-# Introduction to Peak Analysis
+#  Pseudobulk and related approaches for scRNA-seq analysis

 ## Learning Objectives